prisma/prisma-examples/.github/readmes/typescript/_setup-2_script.md

 > Note: In the above example connection strings, `johndoe` would be the username to your database, `secret42` the password, `mydatabase` the name of your database, and `public` the [PostgreSQL schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html).

-Then to migrate your database, run:
+Then to migrate your database schema, run:

 ```sh
 npx prisma2 lift save --name 'init'